gojekfarm/async-worker/README.md

 ## Usage

 Initialize workers with `async-worker.core/start`
-(See below for example)
+(See below for example).

-Use a common `namespace` to create a group of worker instances
+Use a common `namespace` to create a group of worker instances.

 If supplied, optional `executor` will be used instead of the rabbitmq default subscriber executor.

 Omit `retry-max` and `retry-timeout-ms` if the retries are not required for a job.
 Only exponential backoff strategy is available for retries.

 job-names must be keywords.
-Handler functions should expect a single argument
+Handler functions should expect a single argument.

 `start` returns a map with a connection.
 Pass this map to all core functions as first argument.